tovihehe/brand-tracking-sa/README.md

 ## Abstract

 Brand sentiment monitoring is crucial for businesses to understand customer perceptions.
-Real-time analysis of social media data presents challenges, but advanced transformer-based deep learning models offer robust solutions.
+Real-time analysis of social media data presents challenges, but advanced transformer-based models offer robust solutions.
 This project focuses on fine-tuning two prominent transformer models, BERT and RoBERTa, to achieve state-of-the-art sentiment analysis results.
 A user-friendly interface developed with Streamlit will showcase sentiment analysis outcomes, enabling companies to gauge public sentiment towards their products and services effectively.

 ## Introduction